groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/automate-powerpoint-merging-groupdocs-merger-java/_index.md

 ## Frequently Asked Questions

 **Q: What other formats can GroupDocs.Merger handle?**
-A: Besides PPTX, the library supports PDF, DOCX, XLSX, and many more document types.
+A: Besides PPTX, the library supports PDF, DOCX, XLSX, and many more document types — a total of **50+** formats.

-**Q: Is there a way to protect the merged presentation with a password?**
+**Q: Is it possible to protect the merged presentation with a password?**
-A: Yes – after merging, you can call `merger.protect("password")` to add encryption.
+A: The `protect` method encrypts the merged document with a password, using AES‑256 encryption.
+Call `merger.protect("yourPassword")` to add AES‑256 encryption.

 **Q: Can I merge presentations stored in cloud storage (e.g., AWS S3)?**
 A: Absolutely.
 Load the files into a `byte[]` or `InputStream` and pass them to the `Merger` constructor.

 **Q: Does the library preserve animations and transitions?**
-A: All native PowerPoint features, including animations, transitions, and slide masters, are retained during the merge.
+A: All native PowerPoint features—including animations, slide masters, and transitions—are retained during the merge.

 **Q: How do I merge more than two PPTX files in a single call?**
 A: Prepare a `List<String>` of file paths and iterate `merger.join(path)` for each entry.

 ## Conclusion
-You now have a complete, production‑ready recipe for **combining PPTX files** with GroupDocs.Merger for Java.
+You now have a complete, production‑ready recipe for **merge multiple PPTX files** with GroupDocs.Merger for Java.
 By following the steps above you can automate slide deck creation, reduce manual effort, and keep your presentations consistent across teams.

 **Next steps:** experiment with the library’s splitting and protection features, or integrate the merge routine into a larger document‑processing pipeline.

 ---

-**Last Updated:** 2026-02-08
+**Last Updated:** 2026-07-30
 **Tested With:** GroupDocs.Merger for Java LATEST_VERSION
 **Author:** GroupDocs